armory/docs/content/en/armory-enterprise/release-notes/rn-armory-halyard/armory-halyard-v1-6-0.md

 ## Known Issues

 - `hal shutdown` returns an `Error 400` message.
-We will be submitting a PR to OSS Spinnaker to resolve this.
+We will be submitting a PR to Spinnaker to resolve this.

 ## Armory-extended Halyard
  - chore(gradle): move to gradle5 (#220)